gdslab/tutorial_lidar_processing_with_python/README.md

 Click [here](https://github.com/gdslab/tutorial_lidar_processing_with_python/blob/main/Session3_generate_raster.md) for more detail.

   1. Generating Digital Surface Model (DSM) from a las file
-  1. Generating Normalized Digital Height Model (NDHM) from a las file
+  1. Generating Normalized Digital Height Model (NDHM) from a las fil
-  1. Visualizing DSM and NDHM using QGIS

 ## Application of DSM, DTM, and NDHM (50 min) - Yuri Kim

   1. 3D-visualizing DSM, DTM and NDHM using QGIS
+  2. Exploring and Visualizing LiDAR with contour, classification, etc.

 ## Things to prepare before the workshop